 Once you have determined the best person to contact, try to understand them on a more personal level.
 You can learn a lot about an editor by reading some of the other stories they published in the past.

 Perhaps they prefer to cover criminal matters, social activism, or news with a political spin.
 Knowing an editor’s interests and leanings may help you establish a friendly rapport.

 You can follow up by looking at their social media presence on sites like Twitter, Facebook and LinkedIn as well.
 Often, a social media account or simple Google search result will provide clues about the editor’s personality and other factors that may be useful.
 Put yourself in their shoes and think about what facts might be most persuasive if you were making a decision about content removal.

 The endless news cycle means most editors and news directors are busy people.
 When deadlines constantly loom, content removal is not an editor’s top priority.
 Before you contact an editor, make sure you know what to say and how to say it, so you do not waste any time getting to the point.
 You want to make their decision quick and easy (and you will not get a second chance to make a first impression).

 Before contacting the editor, assemble any relevant documentation supporting your request.
 If the article is about your alleged involvement in a criminal matter, be prepared to submit paperwork confirming dismissal upon request.
 If you were able to get your record expunged or sealed, ensure you have documentation that shows the outcome.

 If your record has not been expunged or sealed, start the process before you contact a publication.
+To read more about the expungement process for court records, we recommend you check out our article, How to Remove Public Court Records from the Internet.
 This way you can inform the editor that you have already started the process if submission of this documentation is a requirement for removal.